UMass FAQ For Freshmen & Transfers

 What time do dining halls open?

 7AM usually, closing time depends on location.
-Cafes and other places operate differently, check the times here: Dining Locations | UMass Dining
+Cafes and other places operate differently, check the times here.

-Yes, the menu is online.
-Dining Locations | UMass Dining.
+Yes, the menus are online.
 There is also an app you can get on your phone called UMass Dining.
-Pretty accurate menu.
-Sometimes they are wrong, though.
+Pretty accurate menu but sometimes wrong!

 Non-Dining Halls